Himanshu70565/Himanshu70565/README.md

 ### Hi everyone! 👋
 <p>This is Himanshu.
 I am a 2021 grad studying Computer Science at DCR University of Science and Technology,Haryana.
-I am a former Student Developer at Crio.do.Currently , I am looking for SDE role in a Product based Startup.</p>
+I am a former Student Developer at Crio.do.Currently.</p>

 ### Portfolio : https://criodo.github.io/Crio-Launch-Feb-2020-jadgehimanshu1999/